Self-Care Tips For Alzheimer's Caregivers: How Caregivers Can Prioritize Mental Health

 While respite care can be costly, you may be able to find scholarships, government assistance programs, or other types of financial assistance for these services.

-5. Play music you both enjoy
+5. Play music you and the person with dementia both enjoy

 Listening to music may reduce stress, improve focus, and elevate feelings of happiness and relaxation.
 Additionally, a study published in Frontiers in Neuroscience found that “music interventions which used individualized music playlists and focused on relaxation techniques tended to yield greater benefits” for individuals with Alzheimer’s.
 Music may enhance mood and reduce agitation and behavioral challenges in the middle stages of Alzheimer’s disease.
 Choosing a type of music that you both enjoy may benefit the mental health of both you and your loved one.

-6. Make legal and financial plans
+6. Make comprehensive legal, financial, and health care plans

 It can be difficult to discuss end-of-life choices with a loved one.
 However, it may help to talk with a financial advisor, ensure legal affairs are in order, establish power of attorney, ensure important healthcare choices are up-to-date, and openly discuss appropriate living arrangements.
 It may also be helpful to discuss whether doctors, lawyers, or other professionals should have permission to speak with caregivers.
 Ensuring everyone is on the same page can prevent future stress and confusion.

-7. Ask family and friends for help
+7. Ask family and friends to help support your mental health

 Sometimes caregivers find it difficult to ask for help.
 There can be many reasons for this, including: